-You could talk with your child about what images you think are OK for her to share.
-For example, you might say, ‘I think it’s OK for you to share photos of our dog, or pictures of the cakes you made, but I don’t want you to share any pictures of yourself without checking first’.
+You could talk with your child about what images you think are OK for your child to share.
+For example, you might say, ‘I think it’s OK for you to share photos of our dog or the cakes you made.
+I don’t want you to share any pictures of yourself without checking first’.

-It’s good to get your child’s perspective on sharing images, so ask your child what pictures he thinks are OK to share.
-You could ask whether he’d be happy for you, his teacher or his grandparents to see those pictures.
-If the answer is no, explain that it’s probably not appropriate for him to share them.
+It’s good to get your child’s perspective on sharing images, so ask your child what pictures they think are OK to share.
+You could ask whether your child would be happy for you, a teacher or their grandparent to see those pictures.
+If the answer is no, explain that it’s probably not appropriate to share them.

-Your child needs to know what can go wrong when you’re sharing images.
-You can explain that pictures she sends to other people can easily get seen by more people.
-For example, ‘Once you send a photo to someone you lose control of it.
+Your child also needs to know that pictures they send to other people can easily get seen by more people.
+You could say, ‘Once you send a photo to someone you lose control of it.
 That person could send it to other people or put it on a website where anyone could see it’.

-Let your child know he shouldn’t share images of people without their clothes on, or of people kissing or touching each other.
+Let your child know they shouldn’t share images of people without their clothes on, or of people kissing or touching each other.

 Behaving respectfully online: things for your child to think about